mutheus/notee/README.md

 ## 💻️ Project

-Project inspired by the [Amal's](https://dribbble.com/shots/11875872-A-simple-and-lightweight-note-app) note app concept.
+The project was inspired by [Amal's](https://dribbble.com/shots/11875872-A-simple-and-lightweight-note-app) note app concept.
 The notes stay saved in the localStorage, you can add, edit, delete, and search for a note.

 <hr>